Gram Parsons: Boston, 1973, in His Fatal Year--(as re-posted online with more music links and art)...

 Anyone who caught those performances saw something quite like an old country clan, shedding the ravages of travel to do some really lilting and powerful C&W. A reviewer for the Village Voice went so far as to call Gram a potentially "pivotal figure in American music” after his New York visit earlier this month.
 Flanked as he is by Emmylou Harris, an Alabaman of pure and able voice who uses her space in classic country harmony and tremolo masterfully… Gram could be the one to put sincere C&W on the cover of the Rolling Stone.

-In the WNTN studio, with their berserkly funny manager Phil Kaufman holding the mike, they sang a Roy Orbison-Boudleaux Bryant composition, “Love Hurts,” and made it a lovely example of that art.
+In the WNTN studio, with their berserkly funny manager Phil Kaufman holding the mike, they sang a Roy Orbison-adjacent take on the Felice and Boudleaux Bryant composition, “Love Hurts,” and made it a lovely example of that art.
 Emmylou is the Carter family with bedroom eyes.
 She talks about the high lonesome sound and then puts it right on the money.

 She doesn’t look like an Everly Brother,” says Gram, “but she can sure sing like one.”